Essential Principles for Creating Minimalist Web Design

-White space can also be referred to as negative space or empty space, this is a key principal as white spacing acts as a back bone to the whole design concept.
-You must put a lot of thought in to what you leave out as well as what you put in.
+White space can also be referred to as negative space or empty space, this is a key principle as white spacing acts as a backbone to the whole design concept.
+You must put a lot of thought into what you leave out as well as what you put in.

 White space is one of the more fundamental principles and is what makes up and defines minimalism.

 This grid style web design showcases the art of white space.
 Each box is equally spaced out, this gives the whole web design a fantastic balance.
 The text is inserted in to one of the boxes, altogether they make the web design work.

 Alignment in minimalism organises and arranges your design.
 This helps to provide the relevant amount of white space and makes it easier for users to absorb key information.
 Alignment can be achieved effectively with the use of grid layouts.